Explore the social and political dynamics in the arts and architecture of the world’s largest democracy.

 Although the program is based in New Delhi, much of the semester is spent on the road.
-The program’s many excursions will take you to historically rich and vibrant cultural sites in Agra, Orchha, Khajuraho, Varanasi, Bodhgaya, and Kolkata in India and also to Yangon and Bagan in Myanmar.
-Through both guided city walks and visits to important historical sites, you will experience the art, architecture, and cultural identities of India in an immediately engaging way.
+The program’s many excursions will take you to historically rich and vibrant cultural sites in India and Myanmar.
+You’ll see the Taj Mahal and Bodhgaya, where Siddhartha Gautama awakened to become the Buddha.
+You’ll visit Varanasi, one of the world’s oldest cities and the most sacred city of Hinduism.
+In each location, you’ll discover unique architecture, painting, sculpture, printmaking, photography, film, dance, music, and theater.
+Through both guided city walks and visits to important historical sites, you will experience the art, architecture, and cultural identities of India and Myanmar in an immediately engaging way.

-For a period of one week, you will participate with a small group in intensive workshops relevant to the program theme of national identity and the arts.
-The workshops may involve training in classical dance or music with a renowned artist, or studying the history and contemporary preservation challenges of South India’s great temples.
-Other examples may include theater, folk music, or painting workshops.
-The location and content of the workshops change depending on the semester and student interest.
-Typically, workshops are conducted in either South India (Mahabalipuram, Pondicherry, Thanjavur, and Madurai) or in the state of Rajasthan.
+You will participate with a small group in intensive workshops that might involve training in classical dance or music with a renowned artist or studying the history and current preservation challenges of South India’s great temples.
+Other workshop topics might include theater, folk music, or painting.

-In addition to the week-long workshops described above, you can engage in a practicum with a local artist for a hands-on study of a specific Indian craft or art.
-Or engage in a practicum in which you will learn how to cook Indian cuisine in our program center’s well-equipped kitchen in New Delhi.
-You will also have exceptional opportunities to network with many local scholars based in the capital, and you can expect to meet a range of lecturers throughout the semester.
-The program has strong links to multiple institutions in New Delhi, including the National School of Drama.
+In addition to workshops, you can engage in a practicum with a local artist for a hands-on study of a specific Indian craft or art.
+Or engage in a practicum in which you will learn how to cook Indian cuisine in the program center’s well-equipped kitchen.

 None, although previous coursework in Asian history, Asian art history, or Asian religions is recommended.